pgryko/trade_stat_engine/README.md

   - The time complexity for calculating stats should be better than O(n).
 O(n) complexity is insufficient for this task.
   - It is ok to use code generation tools like Copilot or ChatGPT, etc.

-This implementation:
+## Technical Implementation

+### Data Structure
 https://cp-algorithms.com/data_structures/segment_tree.html

-Uses a segment tree data structure that achieves O(log n) time complexity for range queries (min, max, sum, sum of squares) Rebuilds the segment tree lazily only when needed (when stats are requested and new data has been added) Maintains a cache of computed statistics to avoid redundant calculations Includes proper validation for input parameters Enforces the limit of 10 unique symbols
+- Uses a segment tree for O(log n) time complexity on range queries (min, max, sum, sum of squares)

-The segment tree is particularly well-suited for this problem because:

-It efficiently handles range queries in O(log n) time It can be updated lazily to optimize performance
-It can compute all the required statistics (min, max, avg, var) efficiently
+- Supports efficient calculation of min, max, sum, and variance
+- Lazy rebuilding strategy for optimal performance
+- In-memory storage with no persistence
+- Limited to 10 unique symbols

+### Performance Characteristics
+- O(log n) time complexity for statistical calculations
+- Concurrent request handling for different symbols
+- Optimized for high-frequency trading scenarios

+## Running the Application

 2. Build the image: